RickWong/react-isomorphic-starterkit/README.md

 - React.js + Router on the client and server
 - React Hot Loader for instant client updates
 - Babel.js automatically compiles ES6 + ES7
-- React-async to preload on server to client
+- React Transmit to preload on server to client
 - InlineCss-component for styling components
 - Accessibility hints from react-a11y